EIN 22-3551013

 Program areas at FJC

 CORNERSTONE - Foundation for Jewish Camp's Cornerstone Fellowship was initiated in 2003 to help camps retain experienced bunk counselors and to capitalize on their influence to refresh and enhance the Jewish experience at camp.
 In fall of 2022, a consortium of four funders (The Marcus Foundation, Crown Family Philanthropies, Morningstar Foundation and an anonymous national funder) agreed to new multi-year funding for the Cornerstone fellowship through 2025.
-Since inception, Cornerstone has provided over 6,000 participants with a meaningful professional development program worthy of putting on their resumes and an experience for which staff vie to participate.
+Since inception, Cornerstone has provided over 6,500 participants with a meaningful professional development program worthy of putting on their resumes and an experience for which staff vie to participate.
 For those camps involved for multiple years, Cornerstone participation has become a highly desired Fellowship for camp staff.
 Each year, participating camps nominate exemplary returning counselors and specialists as fellows and send them to a 5-day seminar in the spring.
-The 2023 Cornerstone Fellowship was held in May 2023 and included close to 400 participants.
+The 2023 Cornerstone Fellowship was held in May 2023 and included close to 500 participants.
 Accompanying the fellows is one member of the camp leadership team, the Cornerstone supervisor, who mentors the fellows and continues their training at camp.
-The vast majority of these supervisors are in their 20's and 30's.
+Most of these supervisors are in their 20's and 30's.
 Recognizing the opportunity to provide a rich Jewish and professional learning experience for supervisors, the seminar aims to help supervisors gain an immeasurable sense of themselves as Jewish leaders and community participants.
 All participants have come to regard Cornerstone as a premier professional development and Jewish educational opportunity that has a profound and lasting impact.

 RSJ Engagement